 Quality of Instruction

 I train my students to write high-quality code, as I write professionally for my clients.
 I teach them about software engineering principles like DRY.
-I model ethical behavior, for example showing students where to find music, art and sound effects that are public domain or Creative Commons–licensed for our uses.

 My YouTube channel contains many lessons for programmers, and interviews with interesting people.